ogreenaway/duel/README.md

 2. An ExpressJs TypeScript backend to get the data
 3. A React TypeScript frontend to view and analyse the data

+TODO: add a quick note about the pages

 # How to run locally

 ### Step 1: Check you have recent Node and NPM versions